kno2502/amazon-associates-link-builder/readme.txt

 == Changelog ==

+= 1.4.11 - October 16, 2017 =
+* Plugin is now available in Spanish, French and Italian languages.

 = 1.4.10 - Septmeber 13, 2017 =
 * Fix: Customize theme option is not working for few users after v1.4.8.
 * Fix: Page alignment distorted for some users after v1.4.9.